SerenaRoncagliolo/Exp_Robotics_Lab_2/README.md

 </p>

 **Components**
-* **Behavior Command Manager:** this component simulate the Finite State Machine (FSM) and control the switching between the three robot behaviors (Normal, Sleep, Play) described in details in the section _**State Machine**_.
+* **Behavior Command Manager:** this component simulates the Finite State Machine (FSM) and controls the switching between the three robot behaviors (Normal, Sleep, Play) described in details in the section _**State Machine**_.
 It is also responsible to move the robot head when in front of the ball
 * **OpenCv Tracking:** it make use of the OpenCv library to detect the ball. [_OpenCV_](https://opencv.org/) is a library used for real-time computer vision.
 ROS can be interfaced to OpenCV by using [CvBridge](http://wiki.ros.org/cv_bridge) and [convert ROS images](cv_bridge/Tutorials/ConvertingBetweenROSImagesAndOpenCVImagesPython - ROS Wiki) into OpenCv images, or viceversa.
 This library is used to determine if the ball is contained in robot camera range or not.
 This component subscribes to the robot camera topic given by _/robot/camera1/image_raw/compressed_.
-  * Once the ball is detected, it cokmmunicates with Behavior manager using the parameter _ballVisible_ of the custom message _ballstate_.
+  * Once the ball is detected, it communicates with Behavior manager using the parameter _ballVisible_ of the custom message _ballstate_.
 This way the behavior controller can switch the behavior from Normal to Play.
   * When the robot switch to Play behavior, this component also pushlishes the robot velocity on the topic _/cmd_vel_.
 This velocity is then applied to the model in Gazebo.
 Furthermore, the robot stops when the ball stops.
-  * When this happens, the tracking is stopped as well, and opencCV communicate with _Behavior Manager_, which is responsible for making the robot move its head, first toward right and then left and returns the head to the center.
+  * When this happens, the tracking is stopped as well, and opencCV communicates with _Behavior Manager_, which is responsible for making the robot move its head, first toward right and then left and returns the head to the center.
   * Once it has moved the head, a message is sent over the topic _head_state_ which is subscribed by OpenCV tracking.
 Then the robot starts following or tracking the ball again, depending on the ball position.
 * **Human Interface Simulator:** this component is used to simulate a human moving the ball within the gazebo environment.
 To do so, it sends a goal positions to the ball, using a SimpleActionClient which stops once the goal is reached.
 Once the command is sends, this components stops sending commannds for a random number of seconds so that the ball can remain still for a certain time to let the robot track it and reach it.
 This node can send a goal position to the ball or make it disappear by moving it underground.